 You might like to consider the following questions in your planning:

-- Will you be assessing the processes or the product(s) of group work, or both (and what weighting will you give to each)?
+- Will you be assessing the processes or the products of the group-work task, or both (and what weighting will you give to each)?

-- What criteria will you use to assess the processes and products of group work?
+- What criteria will you use to assess the processes and products of the task?

 - Will you be allocating marks to individuals, groups, or both?